pravan007/MATSCI465_Chakravarthy/README.md

 # MATSCI465_Chakravarthy

-Welcome!
-This repository was created for Assignment 1 of MAT_SCI 465 Advanced Electron Microscopy.
-Also created for this assignment was an environment ``matsci465'', on which the following packages were installed: Jupyter, NumPy, SciPy, Matplotlib, Scikit-Learn, HyperSpy, py4DSTEM.
+**Welcome!** This repository was created for _Assignment 1_ of **MAT_SCI 465** _Advanced Electron Microscopy_.
+Also created for this assignment was an environment **matsci465**, on which the following packages were installed: Jupyter, NumPy, SciPy, Matplotlib, Scikit-Learn, HyperSpy, py4DSTEM.